Yoav666s/dnd-wiki/collections/_lore/nornfeld/durn/thortmere.md

 #   overlay_image: /assets/images/lore/glenfast/header.png
 #   teaser: /assets/images/lore/glenfast/header.jpg
 ---
-Thortmere is a small desert country in the south of [[Durn]], mostly inhabited by humans, half-elves, and half-orcs.
+Thortmere is a cold country in the north of [[Durn]], mostly inhabited by humans, halflings, dwarves, and half-orcs.
 Its capital is Corodill.

 - Harkstone
 - Thoroughmill